Information scrambling and redistribution of quantum correlations through dynamical evolution in spin chains: Dynamical evolution of local quantum correlations in various spin models

+Till now, we have considered model Hamiltonians that conserve the total magnetization.
+Now, we consider the XY model with a transverse magnetic field, where the dynamics is spin non-conserving.
+The general Hamiltonian for a one dimensional XY model with $N$ spins with a magnetic field in the transverse direction is given as,

 Here, the periodic boundary condition is assumed.
-It is easy to see that the three different terms in the above Hamiltonian do not commute with each other for $J_x = J_y \neq 0$.
-Since the spin $1/2$ operators are neither bosons nor fermions the Hamiltonian can be exactly diagonalised and entire eigenvalue spectrum can be found by employing Jordan-Wigner transformation\cite{jordan, lieb} of spin $1/2$ operators to spinless fermionic operators.
+It is easy to see that the three different terms in the above Hamiltonian do not commute with each other for $J_x \neq J_y \neq 0$.
 The ground state exhibits a quantum critical behaviour, for the isotropic case of $J_x=J_y$ for all values of the magnetic field strength, and for the anisotropic case for $h=J_x+J_y$.
-We can map spin-1/2 operators in the Hamiltonian to Fermionic creation and annihilation operators by means of Jordan-Wigner transformation.
+Since the spin $1/2$ operators are neither bosons nor fermions, the Hamiltonian can be exactly diagonalized and the entire eigenvalue spectrum can be found by employing Jordan-Wigner transformation~\cite{jordan, lieb} that maps spin $1/2$ operators to spinless fermionic operators.
 The mapping is given by,

-The Hamiltonian will have a bilinear form in terms of Fermionic creation and annihilation operators, which can be be brought to a diagonal form by doing a Fourier transformation, followed by a Bogoliubov transformation \cite{bogoliubov, valatin}.
+The Hamiltonian, having a bilinear form in terms of Fermionic creation and annihilation operators, can be brought to a diagonal form by doing a Fourier transformation, followed by a Bogoliubov-Valatin transformation \cite{bogoliubov, valatin}.
+Fourier transformation maps the operators into momentum space, as follows